Powerlearnproject/se-day1-assignment-NattieKavita/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
-Tell me more about computers
+1.Tell me more about computers
-could you tell me when the first computer was invented ,who invented it and highlight six functions of a computer
+2.could you tell me when the first computer was invented ,who invented it and highlight six functions of a computer